GreenTeaMagician/Propulsion-Academy/README.md

 **Week 5** - At this point, we left Python behind and got introduced to Javascript and functional Programming.
 Although the structure of the week was very similar to Week 1, it was more fast-paced, because we had a little more experience coding.
 One of the projects we have completed on day 2, was a [Pong](https://github.com/GreenTeaMagician/Propulsion-Academy/tree/master/Week5/Day2/Pong) game.

-**Week 6** - Week 6 was defined by a lightning introduction to jQuery, React, Redux, where we spent a lot of time working on state changes, reducers and trying to understand the whole mechanics of the tool.
-We created a "dance floor" in jQuery, and build an online market using react and Redux.
+**Week 6** - Week 6 was defined by a lightning introduction to jQuery, React, Redux, where we spent a lot of time working with Javascript in the browser, mechanics mixing these components inside the browser.
+We created a ["dance floor"](https://github.com/GreenTeaMagician/Propulsion-Academy/tree/master/Week6/Day1) in jQuery, and build an online market using react and Redux.
 The project was also a crash course into HTML and CSS.

 **Week 7** - We continued our in work in React/Redux.
 We did another exercise creating a [Trivia game](https://github.com/GreenTeaMagician/Propulsion-Academy/Week7/Trivia), while the final three days of the week we worked our [own front end social media page](https://github.com/GreenTeaMagician/Propulsion-Academy/Week7/Blitz) (we borrowed from our previous, or a sample API).